jmd-dk/concept/README.md

 code should run on any Linux system, from massively parallel computer clusters to laptops.
 The code is written almost exclusively in Python, but achieves C-like performance through code transformation using a custom transpiler/optimizer and [Cython].
+While highly competitive regarding both performance and accuracy, CO*N*CEPT further strives for ease of use.

 CO*N*CEPT is capable of simulating matter particles evolving under self-gravity in an expanding background.
 It has multiple gravitational solvers to choose from, and has adaptive time integration built in.
-In addition to particles, the code is further able to evolve fluids at various levels of non-linearity, providing the means for the inclusion of more exotic species such as massive neutrinos.
-Completely linear perturbations in density fields and the metric itself allows for simulations consistent with general relativistic perturbation theory.
+In addition to particles, the code is further able to evolve fluids at various levels of non-linearity, providing the means for the inclusion of more exotic species such as massive neutrinos, as well as for simulations consistent with general relativistic perturbation theory.
 Various non-standard species &mdash; such as decaying cold dark matter &mdash; are fully supported.